jerseyjackpot/readme-project/Develop/readme.md

 N/A

 ### Tests
-To run tests, run the command:
+To run, please install locally and type the following the command:

 node index.js

 ### Questions

 If you have any questions about the repo, open an issue or contact jerseyjackpot directly at jerseyjackpot@gmail.com.
+You can also visit my [Github] (https://github.com/readme-project)